-Caleb Hall, aka: The Prowler, John Collins, Sam Collins – A former John Kinney Gang member, he fought in New Mexico’s Lincoln County War.
-Afterward, he joined Selman’s Scouts, a vicious gang who terrorized the county.
-He died of natural causes at Cripple Creek, Colorado on March 12, 1935.
+Caleb Hall, aka The Prowler, John Collins, Sam Collins – A former John Kinney Gang member, he fought in New Mexico’s Lincoln County War.
+Afterward, he joined Selman’s Scouts, a vicious gang that terrorized the county.
+He died of natural causes at Cripple Creek, Colorado, on March 12, 1935.

 James Hanna – A gunman, he was shot on March 17, 1883, in Middle Camp, New Mexico.

 Bill Hardin – A gunman and first cousin to John Wesley Hardin, he was lynched by a mob after killing a man near Engle, New Mexico, in the 1880s.

 John Wesley “Wes” Hardin (1853-1895) – Known as Texas’ most deadly gunman, Hardin killed over thirty people.
-After spending 18 years in prison, was shot and killed on August 19, 1895, by John Henry Selman.
+After spending 18 years in prison, he was shot and killed on August 19, 1895, by John Henry Selman.

-Albert Harmon – A gunman, he shot and killed Tomas Salazar in January 1908 at Springer, New Mexico.
+Albert Harmon – A gunman, he killed Tomas Salazar in January 1908 at Springer, New Mexico.

 Edward Hart – A former John Kinney Gang member, he fought in New Mexico’s Lincoln County War.
-Afterward, he joined Selman’s Scouts, a vicious gang who terrorized the county.
-He was shot and killed by John Selman in Lincoln County in September 1878 for allegedly attempting to assume the role of gang leader.
+Afterward, he joined Selman’s Scouts, a vicious gang that terrorized the county.
+He was shot and killed by John Selman in Lincoln County in September 1878 for allegedly attempting to assume the role of a gang leader.

 George Hawks – A gunman, he shot and killed John M. Berry on January 18, 1887, in Flagstaff, Arizona.

-Jack Helm (??-1873) – Confederate soldier, cowboy, gunfighter and lawman, who served as the captain of the Texas State Police Force during reconstruction and fought in the Sutton-Taylor Feud.
-He was killed by Jim Taylor and John Wesley Hardin in July 1873.
+Jack Helm (??-1873) – Confederate soldier, cowboy, gunfighter, and lawman, who served as the Texas State Police Force captain during reconstruction and fought in the Sutton-Taylor Feud.
+Jim Taylor and John Wesley Hardin killed him in July 1873.

 Fernando Herrera – Fought with the Regulators in the Lincoln County War of New Mexico.
 He survived the conflict and died at Alamogordo, New Mexico, in the 1930s.